veltzer/teaching-slides/marp/courses/architecting/XX_borderline.md

 ---

-## Component Roles
+## Pipe-Filter Component Roles

 - Filter
     - Performs a specific processing step
     - Receives input data, processes it, and produces output
     - Does not know or interact with other filters
 - Pipe
     - Connects the output of one filter to the input of the next
     - Passes data between filters
     - Can perform buffering, synchronization, or transformation
 - Data
     - Flows through the pipes and is processed by the filters
     - Can be a stream of bytes, objects, or messages

 ---

-## Pipeline Diagram
+## Pipe-Filter Diagram

 ![pipe-filter](pipe-filter.mmd)

 ---

-## Pros and Cons
+## Pipe-Filter Pros and Cons

 Pros:
 - Supports reuse and late binding of filters